Sebastix/nEcho/README.md

 *Notes from the author @Sebastian*
 * I started this project because I'm **scratching my own itch**.
 I'm loosing my list of relays and followed contacts because the use of different clients.
 * **I’m an advocate of more Nostr clients need to adopt NIP-65 for this reason.
-With Echostr I’m trying to proof that purpose in practice.**
+With nEcho I’m trying to proof that purpose in practice.**
 * I'm not familiar (yet) with all the NIPs from Nostr.
 I'm learning among the way by doing.
 * This is one of my first pieces of software I'm developing for Nostr.